aglv/OPC/README.md

+This repository if focused on [libOPC](https://libopc.codeplex.com) integration in Mac OS X projects.

-This repository contains a script that compiles [libOPC](https://libopc.codeplex.com) as an OS X universal binary static framework, along with the latest version of the produced frameworks (release and debug versions).
+The [build.sh](https://github.com/aglv/OPC/blob/master/build.sh) script compiles libOPC as an OS X universal binary static framework.
+A recent version of the produced framework (release and debug versions) [is available](https://github.com/aglv/OPC/tree/master/build/libs) so we can use them in our projects by adding this repository as a submodule.

+The [doc.sh](https://github.com/aglv/OPC/blob/master/doc.sh) script generates the [libOPC API documentation](http://aglv.github.io/OPC/), hosted in this repository's github pages.

 Please notice that I did not make libOPC: [credits go to the original authors](https://libopc.codeplex.com).